cosmos/cosmos-sdk/x/staking/spec/03_messages.md

 This service message is expected to fail if:

-- the validator is does not exist
+- the validator does not exist
 - the `Amount` `Coin` has a denomination different than one defined by `params.BondDenom`
 - the exchange rate is invalid, meaning the validator has no tokens (due to slashing) but there are outstanding shares
 - the amount delegated is less than the minimum allowed delegation